mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 An _instrument of the wild_ you create contains a number of charges equal to the spell slot level you expended for its creation.
 As a Magic Action, you can replace a spell imbued in an _instrument of the wild_ with a ranger or rhythmancy spell you know of 1st-level or higher by expending the appropriate spell slot and channeling the spell's magic into the instrument; the number of charges then adjusts as needed to match the amount required to cast the highest-level spell the instrument possesses.

 You regain the ability to craft an _instrument of the wild_ using this feature after you finish a Long Rest.
 You can maintain the magical properties in a number of _instruments of the wild_ equal to the highest level ranger spell you know.
-If you craft an _instrument of the wild_ beyond your limit, one such instrument of your choice loses all of its magical properties, becoming a mundane version of that musical instrument.
+If you craft an _instrument of the wild_ beyond your limit, one such instrument of your choice loses all of its magical properties, becoming a mundane version of that instrument.

 #### Rhythm of the World